 Protein

-The shape of a protein is extremely important.
-The shape of a protein dictates the job that can be done by that protein.
-Loss or change of shape will hinder the ability of the protein to do the job that it was created for.
+The shape of a protein is significant.
+The shape of a protein dictates the job that that protein can do.
+Loss or change of shape will hinder the ability of the protein to do the job it was created for.
 Proteins form a specific shape by folding in a way that allows bonds to form between specific amino acids.

 Amino acids bound together by peptide bonds make up a polypeptide.
 This is considered the primary structure of the protein.
 The secondary structure is created by hydrogen bonding across the amino acid chain to create two types of structures: alpha-helices and beta-sheets.
 The tertiary structure is driven by interactions between amino acids in the protein sequence and their affinity for water.
-Some amino acids are hydrophilic, meaning they are attracted to water and others are hydrophobic, meaning they repel water.
-The protein will fold such that amino acids that repel water are internal to the structure and proteins with an affinity for water are on the protein surface.
-Remember protein formation is occurring in the cytoplasm of the cell which is mainly composed of water.
+Some amino acids are hydrophilic, meaning they are attracted to water; others are hydrophobic, meaning they repel water.
+The protein will fold so amino acids that repel water are internal to the structure, and proteins with an affinity for water are on the protein surface.
+Remember, protein formation occurs in the cell's cytoplasm, which is mainly composed of water.
 The tertiary structure ultimately determines the 3-dimensional shape of the protein.
-Quaternary structure is created when multiple polypeptides interact to form a complex for a single purpose.
-This occurs frequently in the cell; one example of a protein with quaternary structure is a receptor on the cell surface with two identical subunits.
+A quaternary structure is created when multiple polypeptides interact to form a complex for a single purpose.
+This occurs frequently in the cell; one example of a protein with a quaternary structure is a receptor on the cell surface with two identical subunits.